Arduino compatible ATmega 328P development board with 16 channel PCA9685 pulse width modulation (PWM) outputsDesigned by Krists Po in Latvia

 Additional USB to serial breakout board is needed for reprogramming from Arduino IDE or using serial console.
 It is possible to use any USB to serial adapter that uses compatible 6 pin connection.
 Connector for serial breakout board uses female header.
 Matching FTDI breakout adapter is available as option.

 ATmega micro controller is flashed with Arduino bootloader and blinking LED sketch.
 Board will have pin headers soldered as seen on pictures.
-If you prefer something else for pin connections let me know, it might be possible to arrange according to what is available.
+If you prefer something else for pin connections let me know.
+It might be possible to arrange according to what is available.
 There is space for additional power supply capacitor that is not soldered in.
-Full schematic will be supplied with the board and some more technical notes with sample code.
+It may help to reduce servo motors power voltage ripple.
+Schematic, somewhat more detailed manual and example code files are available at GitHub page (see Documentation link below).
 If you have any specific question, don’t hesitate to ask.

 |Shipping Rate||Ships From||First item||Additional items|